skj-skj/Progress-Tracker/README.md

 ### B) Already Created New Entry
 1. run `ptv3.py`
-2. Enter number in front of you desire Series/Movies/Courses you want to watch ex: `1` , `2` etc. <br/>
+2. Enter number in front of your desire Series/Movies/Courses you want to watch ex: `1` , `2` etc. <br/>
    or Enter `N` for new entry (goto A.)<br/><br/>
 3. Done, Now it will show the episode list one by one.<br/>
    i. enter `0` to watch and it will open in default video player.<br/>